adatamonk/gcamxml/README.md

 2. On your storage create a folder at this path:

     - GCam/Configs (Screenshot: https://github.com/H1XYZ/gcamxml/blob/master/!storage_path.jpg)
-    - Put the XML files in that Config folder
+    - Download & put the XML files in that Config folder

 3. Go back to the google camera app and import an XML